 Pulmonary oligaemia due to decreased pulmonary arterial flow.
 Right-sided aortic arch is seen in 25%.

-Echocardiography allows direct visualization of the abnormal anatomy and remains the primary modality for the diagnosis of tetralogy of Fallot.
+Echocardiography allows direct visualisation of the abnormal anatomy and remains the primary modality for the diagnosis of tetralogy of Fallot.
 It has limitations on assessing associated extracardiac anomalies (e.g. peripheral pulmonary stenosis and atresia).

 MDCT is useful in demonstrating the complex cardiovascular morphology of tetralogy of Fallot, especially the anatomy of the pulmonary and coronary arteries as well as identification of major aortopulmonary collateral vessels (MAPCAs).
 MDCT can be used to evaluate post-surgical changes (e.g. patency of palliative shunts) and complications.

-MRI has the great advantage of providing both exquisite anatomical details and functional information without ionizing radiation.
+MRI has the great advantage of providing both exquisite anatomical details and functional information without ionising radiation.
 The detailed assessment of the pulmonary artery is of particular importance because repair of the cardiac defects without addressing pulmonary artery hypoplasia/stenosis has a poor outcome 8.

 The main pulmonary artery or right pulmonary artery diameter should be compared to that of the ascending aorta.
 A ratio of <0.3 usually signifies that primary repair would be unsuccessful, and a bridging shunt operation may be of benefit 8.